42 ways to combat the obesity epidemic (some more feasible than others)

 2. Recognize that eating the food is the problem.

-4. Get off the trans-fat bashing kick.
-It's not just about the trans-fat!
-Do you know what will replace trans-fat, now that the public is on to it?
-Butter, my friends, or lard.
-It is still fat.
-When it comes to obesity, the problem is more the quantity of fat eaten, not the type of fat.
-A dozen cookies made with oil have just as many calories as a dozen cookies made with butter; they just don't taste as good.
+4. Now that trans-fat is passé, don't worry about what kind of fat you eat.
+There are nine calories of fat in every gram, no matter what kind of fat (oil, butter, lard, etc.) When it comes to obesity, it's the quantity of fat, not the type of fat.
+A dozen cookies made with oil have just as many calories as a dozen cookies made with butter; they just don't taste quite as good.
 Have one cookie instead of six, and do it only every few days.
 Too harsh?

-5. Stop thinking that it is the fault of fast food restaurants.
+5. Stop thinking that fast food restaurants are the problem.
 They are just trying to make a gazillion-dollar living.

-6. Recognize that all fast food restaurants basically serve junk food because that's what people like to eat.
+6. Recognize that all fast food restaurants basically serve junk food because that's what people like.

 8. Do you even know what junk food is?
 It’s more than candy.
-Anything processed, nearly anything in a package, anything from a convenience store or fast food restaurant, single portion items, all sweet drinks, all candy, gum, and most anything from a vending machine, among other things (ah, the old days when one could buy an apple from a vending machine!).
+Anything processed (now called ultra-processed), almost all packaged food, anything from a convenience store or fast food restaurant, single portion items, all sweet drinks, all candy, gum, and most anything from a vending machine (ah, the old days when one could buy an apple from a vending machine!).

 9. Set a good example for your children: don't turn your home into a warehouse of junk food.

-10. Eliminate soda pop and most processed fruit juices.
-Drink milk instead.
-Skim is best—good protein, no fat.
+10. Eliminate all sugar drinks, including fruit juices.
+Drink water or milk instead.
+Skim milk is best—good protein, no fat.
 At least limit soda pop to one per week (No, I'm not kidding).
 I suppose diet pop is ok.

 11. Teach the kids early so they can carry on healthy practices.
 Parents dropped the ball a long time ago when it came to nutrition, and society has written parents off as solutions to the problem.